DioxusLabs/dioxus/docs/guide/src/en/interactivity/event_handlers.md

 Any event handlers will still be called.

 > Normally, in React or JavaScript, you'd call "preventDefault" on the event in the callback.
 Dioxus does *not* currently support this behavior.
-Note: this means you cannot conditionally prevent default behavior.
+Note: this means you cannot conditionally prevent default behavior based on the data in the event.

 ## Handler Props